wa5znu/scavox-crt/README.md

 SCAVOX = Sony Crt, Adafruit Video Out, Xiao

+## Status

+- Display worked with Adafruit tutorial, but adding Pi code caused it to fail to boot.
+Stopped and moved to Python and RPi 3, for now.
+See Issues list.

 # References
 - https://learn.adafruit.com/circuit-playground-express-dac-hacks/composite-video?view=all Adafruit library for video out on Cortex M0+